The Aerial

-The Aerial (La antena) is a 2007 Argentine fantasy drama film written and directed by Esteban Sapir.
+The Aerial (La antena) is a 2007 Argentine dystopian science fantasy film written and directed by Esteban Sapir.
 The film stars Valeria Bertuccelli, Alejandro Urdapilleta, Julieta Cardinali, with Rafael Ferro and Florencia Raggi in supporting roles.

 Plot

 The movie begins with a pair of hands typing on a typewriter.
 The denizens of a nameless city "in the year XX" have lost their voices.
 People communicate by mouthing out words that are spelled mid-air.
-The only person who has kept the use of her voice is La Voz ("the voice"), a singer working for the sole TV channel broadcast in the city, run by Mr. TV, who desires La Voz.
+The only person who has kept the use of her voice is La Voz ("The Voice"), a singer working for the sole TV channel broadcast in the city, run by Mr. TV, who desires La Voz.
 La Voz wears a hood over her head that hides away her face.
-She has a son called Tomás, an eyeless little kid who also has a voice (although this is kept a secret).
-Tomás lives next door to Ana, whom he one day befriends after a letter addressed to his house is erroneously delivered to hers.
+She has a son called Tomás, an eyeless little kid who also has a voice, which is kept secret.
+Tomás lives next door to Ana, whom he befriends after a letter addressed to his house is erroneously delivered to hers.

-Ana's parents are estranged - he works for Mr. TV as a TV repairman, she is a nurse at a hospital.
+Ana's parents are estranged - her father works for Mr. TV as a TV repairman, and her mother is a nurse at a hospital.
 When Ana loses a "balloon man" owned by the channel, her father and grandfather are fired from the studio.
 Soon enough, Ana's father stumbles upon evidence that La Voz has been kidnapped, and, together with Mr. TV's vengeful son, they set out to spy on Mr. TV.
 Ana's father pays his ex-wife to let them into the hospital, where Mr. TV and his henchman Dr. Y (a scientist whose lower head has been replaced with a TV screen showing a mouth) subject La Voz to a series of experiments.
 They plan to use La Voz's unique power to finally subdue the denizens of the city.
 However, Dr. Y theorizes that a second voice might counter the effect of La Voz's.
 Mr. TV's outraged son comes out of hiding, is overpowered, and then put away, by his father's henchmen, whereas Ana's father manages to escape with the aid of his wife.